jseidl/hass-magic_areas/README.md

 Since the addition of `floors` to Home Assistant, Magic Areas now supports `floor` meta-areas in the same way as it does for the `exterior` / `interior` ones!

-Some features (such aggregation and groups) are available for meta-areas which allows you to control all your lights, media player devices, covers and climate devices of exterior areas, interior areas or whole floors in a single place.
+Some features (such as aggregation and groups) are available for meta-areas which allows you to control all your lights, media player devices, covers and climate devices of exterior areas, interior areas or whole floors in a single place.

 Meta-areas simplify things by allowing you to use their aggregate sensors such as "Interior Motion" and "Exterior Door" in your alarm setups, "Exterior Light" as your area light sensors and much more!